 Fraternity and Sorority Chapter Facility Fire Safety

-Please contact the Office of Student Programs for schedule information or for any questions.
+Please contact the ISE for schedule information or for any questions.

 The Millikin University Greek Chapter Housing Fire Safety Program assists Greek Chapters in maintaining proper risk management procedures pertaining to fire safety.
 This program also ensures the safety of the student population in a manner consistent with recognized codes and criteria.

 The four components of the Millikin University Greek Housing Fire Safety Program are:

 1) Fire Safety Checklists, 2) Chapter House Inspections, 3) Fire Drills, and 4) Fire Safety Programming.

 Fire Safety Checklists (FSC's)